 Although Lalime was the first great Senators goalie of the modern era, Anderson is the new holder of the title.
 Both goalies performed excellently when called upon, but Anderson’s longevity and personality have endeared him to Senators fans and management.

 In a small market that can’t afford to spend much on star players, they have found a way, for better or worse, to keep Anderson around, a testament to his impact on the team.
-While he may have the winningest season or shutout records, Anderson has established himself as the best Senators goalie.
+While he may not have the winningest season or shutout records, Anderson established himself as the best Senators goalie.